Frequently Asked Questions

 Due to nature of this ride, we recommend that you have flexible travel plans.
 We do our best to get everyone off the mountain and reunited with their bikes in the correct place as best we can.
 Due to limited communication, small roads and travel times moving bikes and people can have delays.
 Please do not make plans to fly the same day or other important plans for that night or the next day.
 It is a long ride across a long distance.

 I would like to help!
 How can I volunteer?

 Every year The Assaults has over 300 volunteers help with the ride.
-To join please email firstname.lastname@example.org or click here.
+To join, please email firstname.lastname@example.org or fill out our Google Form here.

 What do I need to bring on the ride?

 Cyclists should have a helmet, a flashlight (unlit tunnels on the route), any specific food items you like, and a water bottle that can be refilled.

 Once you reach the top, cyclists will need to remove any valuable items from their bikes like GPS, cell phones and packs.